MakariosNassef/ITI-DEVOPS-2022/11-Kubernetes/Lab2 Part 2/README.md

 - ![image](https://user-images.githubusercontent.com/28235504/210228858-84b12dc4-60fe-42fc-ae60-142dddf05c1c.png)

 ### 11-Why do you think the deployment is not ready?
+- repository does not exist or the image not found

 ### 12-Create a new Deployment using the below yaml
+-

 ### 13-There is an issue with the file, so try to fix it.and correct the value of kind.
+-